Wareham Gatemen: Media

-All 44 Gatemen games, in addition to any preseason and postseason games, are broadcast online on YouTube, which can be accessed through the Gatemen's website.
+All 40 Gatemen games, in addition to any preseason and postseason games, are broadcast online on YouTube and Cape League TV, which can be accessed through the Gatemen's website.
 All home games feature live video/audio broadcasts, while away games consist of only live audio.
-All home games are also broadcast on Wareham Community Television.
-The Gatemen play-by-play broadcasters for the 2019 season are Jonah Karp and Gabe Genovesi.
+The Gatemen play-by-play broadcasters for the 2024 season are Ethan Eibe and Kyle Marchak.

 The New Bedford Standard Times ("SouthCoastToday"), The Cape Cod Times and Wareham Week (warehamweektoday.com) cover the Wareham Gatemen regularly.